 That’s silly.
 I looked around for the same for about two weeks, hoping the perfect opportunity would present itself and fall into my lap.
 But then I thought, I can organize one my self.
 I didn’t want another week to go by and just keep letting my visions be visions.
 I wanted to bring them to life.
 I thought to myself, “Why not?
 Why would I not be able to pull this off?”
 I don’t need anyone’s approval.
-Yes, there are a lot of moving pieces, but here is what it boils down to.
-All you need is: a supportive and encouraging community of entrepreneurs with a passion for what they do and a desire to showcase their work.
+Yes, there are a lot of moving pieces, but all you need is a supportive community of entrepreneurs, with a passion for what they do and a desire to showcase their work.

 First things first

-What sparked your desire to be a part of a styled shoot or plan your own?
-Was there a certain theme that really inspired you that you’d love to recreate?
-That is all it starts with, an idea.
-And then comes the Pinterest board!
+What sparked your desire to be a part of a styled shoot, or plan your own?
+Was there a certain theme that really inspired you?
+That is all it starts with.
+An idea.
+Then comes the Pinterest board!

 You want to start thinking about a timeline.
-How long will it take you to start planning and execute (it took us about a month, just to give you an idea).
+How long will it take you to start planning and execute (it took us about a month, just to give you an idea)?
 You also want to think about the time of year.
-Lets say you want your styled shoot published (although, I don’t recommend going this route for your first styled shoot), you obviously want to make sure you keep the time of year in mind.
+Lets say you want your styled shoot published (although, I don’t recommend going this route for your first styled shoot).
+You would want to make sure you keep the time of year in mind.
 Don’t plan a Winter styled shoot, for February and then submit your work to a blog.
-Most shoots don’t get published for at least 3 months, and you want the time of year to be relevant and pay a big role in the way you style your shoot.
+Most shoots don’t get published for at least 3 months.
+You want the time of year to be relevant and play a big role in the way you style your shoot.

 If you are like me and happy to share, I would recommend letting other photographers in on your shoot for free.
 There are a few reasons why I didn’t mind others joining me 1.
 It is more fun!
 2. We all add a different flair and have different editing styles, so I didn’t feel like I was competing at all.
 3. Why not split the decisions and responsibility up?
 The only reason why you wouldn’t want more than one photographer would be if you were thinking about submitting the shoot to a blog or magazine.
 It starts getting messy when the publication wants to name one photographer.